 January 22, 2026

-AI in the Warehouse Isn’t Robots—It’s Better Decisions
+AI In The Warehouse Isn't Robots—It's Better Decisions

-AI in the Warehouse Isn’t Robots—It’s Better Decisions
+AI In The Warehouse Isn't Robots—It's Better Decisions

 When people hear “AI in the warehouse,” they often picture robots replacing workers or automation sweeping away established workflows.
 That’s a narrow view.
 The real value of AI isn’t a physical takeover.
 It’s better, faster decisions inside the constraints that already exist.